 Invoca uses PFL to support direct mail programs, which Julia credits as among their top-performing channels.
 PFL integrates with Invoca’s marketing automation tool, providing real-time alerts into delivery for personalized follow-up and automated mail outreach.

 Emily Wingrove | Senior Manager of ABM Education | DemandBase

 “AUDIENCE.
 AUDIENCE.
 AUDIENCE” writes Emily.
 She believes the most game-changing demand marketers “constantly strive to learn more” about who they’re marketing to.

 Being infatuated with audiences is a concept that informed her prior role as Director of Marketing at Synthio.
 Gaining insights from data, sales and customer success, helps marketers create increasingly relevant prospect and customer experiences.
 Wingrove’s favorite platform for data-driven audience insights include Vidyard and Curata among others.

 These industry-leading demand marketers have one uniting factor to their success secrets.
 They recognize that the most effective demand generation methods are dynamic rather than static.

 From constantly improving audience profiles through data insights to adopting MarTech for more personalized direct mail campaigns, the most effective B2B marketers are committed to continual improving their approach.

 Armed with their success secrets, diverse methods and the right technologies to solve some of the most common demand generation problems, you can prepare for groundbreaking success in 2018.

-Eager to dig deeper into cutting-edge demand generation tactics?
-Discover the secrets, tools, technologies and tactics that are making a difference at forty B2B marketing organizations in this eBook: 155 Tips & Tactics from Demand Marketing's Top 40 Game Changers.
+Eager to dig deeper into cutting-edge demand and revenue generation tactics?
+Discover the secrets, tools, technologies and tactics that are making a difference for the Top 43 Revenue Marketing Game Changers, in this eBook: Real Revenue Marketing Strategies to Advance Your Game.